Score for Nationals vs Cubs Game – September 07, 2025

 Explain: Spin rate is a key component to fastball success in generating strikeouts and preventing runs.

-Willi Castro has been cold recently, with his seasonal exit velocity of 87.5-mph dropping to 78.7-mph in the past 7 days.
+Dansby Swanson has been hot recently, raising his seasonal exit velocity of 90.6-mph to 97.9-mph over the last 7 days.

 Explain: Hitting the ball hard increases the chances of either a home run or the ball landing in fair territory for a hit before a fielder can get to it.

-Willi Castro pulls many of his flyballs (33.6% — 79th percentile) and sets up very well considering he’ll be hitting them towards baseball’s 6th-shallowest LF fences today.
+Carlos Santana pulls many of his flyballs (40.1% — 99th percentile) and sets up very well considering he’ll be hitting them towards the league’s 6th-shallowest LF fences in today’s matchup.

 Explain: This player’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.